angular/angular/aio/content/guide/router.md

 Although it doesn't actually log in, it has what you need for this discussion.
 It has an `isLoggedIn` flag to tell you whether the user is authenticated.
-Its `login` method simulates an API call to an external service by returning an Observable that resolves successfully after a short pause.
+Its `login` method simulates an API call to an external service by returning an observable that resolves successfully after a short pause.
 The `redirectUrl` property will store the attempted URL so you can navigate to it after authenticating.

 Revise the `AuthGuard` to call it.